jeroendenhaan/symfony-vue/README.md

 Personal, simple playground/sandbox setup for containerized Symfony/PHP/mySQL/Vue setup, with persistent volumes for Symfony code and mySQL database(s).
 Aim is to use Symfony as a backend REST API, accessible by a frontend Vue SPA.

+For now, it's working on a basic level: I have some containers running for the main systems, the backend API has some basic functionalities and the Vue frontend successfully fetches some data from the backend API.

 *This is a work in progress and will remain just that: I use it to teach myself and made this repo public in order to easily show my work to others in order to learn.*

+*Are you good at what I'm trying to do here?
+I'd love suggestions on how to improve this setup or code!*

 ## Installation
 From the project's root directory: